 Intention to take ownership in case of default

-On insolvency, the lender may either appoint an administrator, or take ownership of the security.
+During an insolvency procedure, the lender may either appoint an administrator, or take ownership of the security.
 If the latter, then the Financial Collateral Arrangements Regulations require that the asset is valued before possession is taken.
 If the value exceeds the amount due, then the lender must pay the company.
 If the value is less, then the company remains liable for the remainder.

 Registration at Companies House